 Cedars-Sinai is a leader in establishing and promoting best practices in heart attack prevention.
 Utilizing guidelines from SHAPE, the Society for Heart Attack Prevention and Eradication, the program provides early screening for the detection of the earliest signs of heart disease.
 SHAPE is led by Asher Kimchi, MD, Daniel Berman, MD and Prediman K. Shah, MD, director of the Division of Cardiology at the Cedars-Sinai Heart Institute.

 The program recommends the use of non-invasive atherosclerosis imaging tests for at-risk men over age 45 and at-risk women over age 55: either coronary calcium scanning (CCS) using computed tomography (CT) or carotid artery intima-media thickness (CIMT) scanning using ultrasound.
 Both tests have been shown to assess an asymptomatic individual’s heart-attack risk far more effectively than relying on measuring risk factors such as cholesterol.

 Research has now found these two non-invasive, painless and quick scans, coronary calcium scans and carotid intima-media thickness tests, can detect the first signs of heart attack risk, providing you with the opportunity and motivation to change your lifestyle to reduce your risk of a heart attack.

-Click here for more information about Preventing Heart Attacks
+Learn more about Preventing Heart Attacks

-Please call (310) 423-8000 and press 15 to schedule an appointment.
+Call 310-423-8000 to schedule an appointment.
 You will need to provide the phone number of a physician to whom the results will be sent.